kshurik/rekkobook/jupyter_books/chapter1/content_collab_filters.md

 # TODO
 - about collaborative filtering
-- discuss more deeply python libraries implementation in terms features / time
+- discuss more deeply python libraries implementation for collaborative filtering in terms features / time
-- maybe add example with codes here -- not another markdown